 Students are required to pass each clinical course with a minimum grade of 80%.
-However, failure to make adequate clinical progress, by not meeting clinical progress requirements in two (2) semesters, will result in dismissal from the program regardless of the clinical grade.
+However, failure to meet minimal adequate clinical progress each semester OR failure to meet marginal clinical progress for two consecutive semesters will result in dismissal from the program.